Ineva-A/ostereier/README.md

 # easter-eggs_MT
+This mod addes to you`re worls spawned eggs, you can craft them and eat the chocolate.

-this is a easter egg mod for Minetest, you can use it just for decoration.
-In the mod you can find 6 different eggs.
+you can find here 6 various eggs.

+thanks to my helpers:
+- Glubux
+- Sven
+- APercy